carolinecolijn/ClustersCOVID19/singapore_serial_intervals_revised.md

 ```

 ## Data description for manuscript
-Here we will determine some of the summary statistics about the Tianjin dataset useful for our introduction.
+Here we will determine some of the summary statistics about the  dataset useful for our introduction.

 ```r
 #Range of confirmed dates